-The Global Warming Solutions Act of 2006 (AB 32) set the 2020 greenhouse gas emissions reduction goal into law.
-AB32 required the California Air Resources Board (CARB) to develop a Scoping Plan, which contains the main strategies California will use to reduce the greenhouse gases (GHG) that cause climate change.
-The Scoping Plan was first approved in 2008 and must be updated every five years.
-In December 2017, CARB approved the 2017 Climate Change Scoping Plan.
-This updated plan strengthens existing programs and seeks to further integrate efforts to reduce both GHG and air pollution, guided by the State target to reduce emissions by 40% by 2030, as established by SB 32 in 2016.
-It is in the City's interest to continue to monitor the progress and implementation of the Scoping Plan as they relate to advancement of the City's climate action goals, impacts to City operations and services, and funding for the City's climate action initiatives.
+In 2005, Governor Schwarzenegger signed an Executive Order S-3-05 to reduce emissions by 80% by 2050, spurring a series of legislative and gubernatorial actions to establish California policy and targets for greenhouse gas (GHG) reduction to address climate change.
+The Global Warming Solutions Act of 2006 (AB 32) set a 2020 GHG emissions reduction goal into law and required the California Air Resources Board (CARB) to develop a Scoping Plan, which contains the main strategies California will use to reduce GHGs.
+The 2017 version of the plan strengthens existing programs and seeks to further integrate efforts to reduce both GHG and air pollution, guided by additional State law (SB 32) to target emissions reductions by 40% by 2030.
+Most recently, SB100 set a state target of 100% carbon-free electricity by 2045, and Executive Order B-55-18 established a statewide goal to achieve "carbon neutrality" by 2045.
+It is in the City's interest to continue to monitor the progress and implementation of California GHG and climate change policy and plans as they relate to advancement of the City's climate action goals, impacts to City operations and services, and funding for the City's climate action initiatives.